flpm/oak/output/books/B00D7JMGEY.md

 rating:
   rating: 4.621052631578947
   count: 380
+duration: PT12H13M
 cover_filename: B00D7JMGEY.jpg
-listening_date: '2022-10-05'
+read_status: listened to
 theme: ancient history
-duration: PT12H13M
-type: audiobook
-read_status: listened to
-recommendation_status: null
 ---
 This series of 24 lectures examines a crucial period in the history of the ancient world, the age ushered in by the extraordinary conquests of Alexander the Great.
 In all the annals of the ancient world, few stories are more gripping than those from this era.
 In the opening lectures, you'll explore the enigma of Alexander, son of a brilliant father, yet always at odds with the man whom he succeeded.
 You'll trace his early campaigns against the Persians and follow him to Egypt, where he was acclaimed as the son of god.
 You'll then look at his career after this and find in him a blend of greatness and madness as he strove to replace the Persian empire of the Achaemenid dynasty with a new, mixed ruling class of Macedonians and Persians.